-The QAPI Department collaborates with the Quality Management Committee (QMC) and SWMBH Board in the development of an annual QAPI plan.
-QAPI Department also works with other functional areas and external organizations like Streamline to review data collection procedures.
+The QAPI Department collaborates with the Quality Management Committee (QMC) and the SWMBH Board in the development of an annual QAPI plan.
+QAPI Department also works with other functional areas and external organizations/venders like Streamline Solutions and the Health Service Advisory Group (HSAG) to review data collection procedures.
 These relationships are communicated with the EO and the SWMBH Board as needed.
 Other roles include:

-- Reviewing and submitting data to the state - Creating and maintaining QAPI policies, plans, evaluations and reports - Implementation of regional projects and monitoring of reporting requirements - Assisting in the development of Strategic Plans and Tactical Objectives - Assisting in the development of the Boards Ends Metrics and other Key Performance Indicators
+- Reviewing and submitting data to the state - Creating and maintaining QAPI policies, plans, evaluations and reports - Implementation of regional projects and monitoring of reporting requirements - Assisting in the development of Strategic Plans and Tactical Objectives - Assisting in the development of the Boards Ends Metrics and other Key Performance Indicators - Communications and Reporting to our Integrated Care Organizations - Analysis of reports and data; to determine trends and recommendations for process improvements